-The reanalysis of the data for the first 2 sec of viewing the diagram found no statistically significant differences between correct and incorrect solvers on any of the problems for the perceptually salient AOI.
-Indeed, there were no statistically significant differences between correct and incorrect solvers in time spent in the thematically relevant or novicelike AOIs.
-In sum, we found no support for the hypothesis that perceptual salience influences visual selective attention more for incorrect problem solvers during the first 2 sec of diagram viewing.
-This result is consistent with previous studies [e.g., [12,33]] that have shown that top-down influences on visual attention tend to dominate bottom-up influences when a viewer is given a specific goal or task.
-Nevertheless, such null results for the effects of bottom-up saliency on visual attention are consistent with our own results, which considered both the full problem solving time period and only the first 2 sec, and found little if any effects.
+TABLE VI.
+Mean percentage fixation time spent (± std err) during the first two seconds after leaving the problem statement for thematically relevant, novice-like and perceptually salient AOIs for participants who answered the question correctly/incorrectly or novice-like AOIs.
+In sum, we found no support for the hypothesis that perceptual salience influences visual selective attention more for incorrect problem solvers during the first two seconds of diagram viewing.
+This result is consistent with previous studies [e.g. 12, 33] that have shown that top-down influences on visual attention tend to dominate bottom-up influences when a viewer is given a specific goal or task.
+Nevertheless, such null results for the effects of bottom-up saliency on visual attention are consistent with our own results, which considered both the full problem solving time period, and only the first two seconds, and found little if any effects.